Free Weights or Machines?

 If you talk to any trainer, in any gym, on any day of the week, they’re going to take a divided stance on this point.

-There are the ‘functional’ trainers, who believe all machines (that aren’t on a pivot cable) are the devil.
-Whereas there are the most traditional bodybuilding trainers who swear their life by them.
+There are the ‘functional’ trainers, who believe all machines (that aren’t on a pivoting cable) are the devil.
+Whereas there are the most traditional bodybuilding trainers, who swear their life by them.

 And, there is everyone else who sits at some point between on that spectrum.
 Which is probably where you are plotted somewhere.

 This argument is making a lot of noise in the industry, even more so as of late, so we want to give you a solid, scientific approach, away from the rest of the Internet ‘Bros’.

 So, what are we looking at, and why?

 Free Weights: Making The Most Of The Movement

 Completing free weight exercises does two things:

 - Requires more from your body to perform the movement

 - Uses more of the muscle to do it